Pat Parseghian

 In 2000, I completed a two-year term on the Board of Directors of the USENIX Association.

 In 1994, I completed a two-year term on SAGE's first elected board of directors.
-SAGE is the System Administrators' Guild, the first special technical group sponsored by the USENIX Association.
+SAGE (the System Administrators' Guild, subsequently known as LISA) was the first special technical group sponsored by the USENIX Association.